Wisconsin public hunting land and wildlife areas

 Kewaunee County

 C.D.
-Besadny Fish and Wildlife Area-Size: 2,276 acres, all state-owned.
+Besadny Fish and Wildlife Area

 Location: 1 mile west of Kewaunee, access on Hwys.
 C, F and A.